 LOGGING (updated October 2, 2018):

 - Between Duluth and Two Harbors, there have been several forest management logging operations over the last few years on county lands.
-The trail is back in place and marked.
-You will be able to watch the forest regrow while hiking some sections in this area.
 Please keep in mind that the Superior Hiking Trail Association does not own this land and that every effort is made by loggers to disrupt as little of the SHT as possible.

 - Lismore Road to Normanna Road: Much of this section is owned by St. Louis County which is actively logging this area.
 Watch carefully for blue flagging and posts marked with SHT markings to find your way.

-- Rossini Road area: This winter there has been logging north of Rossini Road.
+- Rossini Road area: Logging north of Rossini Road.

 - Sundling Creek spur trail: There was logging on this spur trail, but it impacted only a small portion of it.
 You can follow the spur trail with no navigational issues.

 - Cook County Rd.
 6 area: There has been an active logging operation beginning at the point where the SHT crosses County Rd.
 6 heading east and continuing near the section of trail shared with the North Shore State Trail.

 - Otter Lake Road area: There was a logging operation south of Otter Lake Road that has turned about a mile of the SHT into a logging road.
 The trail is flagged with hot pink flagging tape — it should be easy to follow and it is easy walking.